 Misconception about doulas #1: Laboring with an epidural takes away the need for a doula.

 Reality: Doulas help through labor, birth and postpartum.
 This includes providing educational information, emotional care, and physical comfort.
 Even though clients with epidurals typically experience less pain, fear and anxiety are still possible, even likely.
 Thus, women receiving epidurals often still need support systems in place Reports show that many of them still suffer with an epidural.
 The support they receive is a greater predictor of satisfaction than the level of pain they experience.

-Benefits of having a doula with an epidural
+Benefits of having a doula with an epidural:

-Additional resources you may enjoy:
+Additional resources you may benefit from:

 blog: What is a doula?

 Wuitchik M, et al. (1990) Relationships between pain, cognitive activity, and epidural analgesia in labor.
 Pain 41:136-142.

 Balen, L. E., & Fulcher, A. J. (2006).
 Nurses and doulas: complementary roles to provide optimal maternity care.
 Journal of Obstetric, Gynecologic, and Neonatal Nursing.
 35, 304-311.